Tuhinm2002/BERTVision/README.md

 Steps to use it :
 * clone the repo locally
-Run these commands on terminal or powershell
+\n Run these commands on terminal or powershell
 * pip install -r requirements.txt
 * streamlit run app.py